 Science is the study of the universe and everything in it.
-The combined science course (2 GCSE equivalent) develops skills needed to examine and evaluate scientific theories.
+The combined science course develops skills needed to examine and evaluate scientific theories.
 The course is hands-on with experiments being used so that students discover, experience and learn what makes the world tick.

 Students are also given a guided choice to take the 3 separate science GCSEs of chemistry, biology and physics.
-Both courses are delivered in core science lesson time so are not an option choice.
+Both courses are delivered in core science lesson time.